Everything You Need To Know About How to Self-Publish a Book

 is getting started is using the best writing tools available.
 As Vita Sackville-West once said, “A man and his tools make a man and his trade.”
 There are a plethora of tools available for the modern writer, be sure to use the ones that suit you best, and you feel comfortable using.

 How to Write an Ebook with the Help of Tools:

 – Google Docs – Access, create and edit your documents wherever you go — from your phone, tablet, or computer — even when there’s no connection.

 – Hemingway App is a free web app helps to improve your writing skills, by highlighting words and phrases you should reconsider, for bold, clear writing.

 – iBooks Author is an amazing app that allows anyone to create beautiful iBooks Textbooks — and just about any other kind of book — for iPad and Mac.

 – WordPress lets you create beautiful and powerful websites, landing pages, or blogs.

-Now you can also create Book Video Mockups with Placeit!
+Did you know that you can now also create Book Video Mockups with Placeit!?
+Have a look!

 – The Good Old Pen & Paper are your best allies.
 It’s not always possible to carry a laptop around (or have more than 10% of battery in your smartphone), so as a last helpful tip, I suggest you carry a small notebook around (and a pen) with you at all times.
 We never know when or where the creative juices will flow so better be prepared.

 How to Set Up Your Digital Properties